-AEMO notes that the number of months where a breach has been observed in this case is also relevant.
-A breach of the requirements under Procedure 21.1 was observed in 7 of the 9 months to September 2015.
+AEMO notes that this is the same type of breach as the breach that was included in the Previous Decision.
+Taking into account the breach of clause 21.1(7) included in the Previous Decision, the number of months where a breach has been observed in this case is also relevant.
+A breach of the requirements under clause 21.1 (7) was observed in 11 of the 12 months in the 2015 calendar year.

-Decision:
+Decision

-Based on the reports and evidence made available to AEMO, Jemena's failure to comply with the requirements under clause 21.1 of the Procedures over multiple months has had a material impact on other market participants.
-Jemena's inability to provide non-daily metering data within the specified time frames (as outlined in the Procedures) has caused financial and operational impact to market participants.
+Based on the reports and evidence made available to AEMO, Jemena's failure to comply with the requirements under clause 21.1 (7) of the Procedures over multiple months has had a material impact on other market participants.
+Jemena's inability to provide quarterly metering data within the specified time frames (as outlined in the Procedures) has caused financial and operational impact to market participants.
 AEMO believes that this breach has had a material impact on multiple market participants and the NSW/ACT Retail Gas Market as a whole.